CutieMath/JS/README.md

 **2. Pig Game (add new rules challange)**
 Same Rules as above.
 Also add:
 (1) Custom winning scores.
+(2) Rolls a 1, lost all scores, next player.
-(2) Rolls two 6 in a roll on first dice, lost all scores, next player.
+(3) Rolls two 6 in a roll on either dice, lost all scores, next player.
 https://cutiemath.github.io/JS/4-DOMChallange/index.html

 **3. the Money App**